-D5310 has become a proven, capable and most welcome addition to the LDG fleet.
-Her debut in traffic to the public was on Saturday 26th September 2009 and was attended by all owners of the loco in preservation so far.
+Until her unfortunate failure in 2018, D5310 has been a proven, capable and most welcome addition to the LDG fleet for 9 years.
+Her Welsh debut in traffic to the public was on Saturday 26th September 2009, which was attended by all owners of the loco in preservation so far.

 Her debut also saw her sport a most appropriate headboard, made (and modelled) by Iain Ross:

 The photo below, courtesy of Simon Searle, show her arrival at Llangollen on the 9th September 2009.